He wanted my help.

 The co-dependent patterns I had -- for SO long!!

 Why did I think it's easier to live life for other people??

 I know why.

-Because, really - it WAS easier to point out the 'faults' in others than to look at my own self.
+Because, really - it WAS easier to try and control other people’s behavior, to point out the 'faults' in others, than to look at my own self.
 Much easier, in fact.

 By focusing on others, I didn't have to go to those dark places in myself.
-I didn't have to look at what wasn't working in my life when I was focused on other people.
+I didn't have to put that spotlight on me, to look at what wasn't working in my life when I was focused on other people.

 If other people would just listen to me, they could fix themselves, all would be well, and we would live happily ever after.